ZeroRingWraith: Stealth threats in the system boot process

 • Secure Boot / TPM: Can be bypassed or manipulated.

-• SIEM/antivirus: Fail to detect covert communication or signatureless artifacts.
+• SIEM / antivirus: Often fail to detect covert communication or signatureless artifacts.

-It requires an advanced detection architecture capable of:
+An advanced detection architecture must be capable of:

 Advanced defense strategy

-• Detection of out-of-context processes in early stages
+• Detection of out-of-context processes in early phases.

 Final thoughts